 Use the app to check your battery level, or even set an alarm to stop anyone stealing the stroller.
 The system uses a 18-volt lithium-ion battery - like those used in the company’s power tools - so you can even borrow the battery from your drill if you’re heading out.Though long-distance treks aren’t on the cards quite yet as the battery only has a 9-mile range.
 Bosch’s chairman of Mobility Solutions Dr. Stefan Hartung described the eStroller system as the same “rigorous” tech used in the automotive sector.
 “Bosch wants its mobility solutions to offer help even before a child can walk, bringing intelligent mobility to all areas of life,” he said.
 “The e-stroller system incorporates know-how from across the company.
 We’ve applied the same rigorous technology and quality standards here as we do in the automotive sector, including wind tunnel tests.”
 The company won’t be selling it themselves though as they intend to partner up with baby carrier manufacturers to make the tech a reality.
 Swedish firm Emmaljunga will be the first, with a stroller due to be out in 2020.
 Emmaljunga already revealed it was working with Bosch, back in September 2018 - but it’s good to see how the tech will actually work.

 - Feeling overwhelmed with baby products?
-Take a look at our best baby carrier list to check out your options
+Take a look at our best baby carrier list and best baby monitors to check out your options